About Me

 Research Interests

-I am broadly interested in post-training data and algorithms for large language models (LLMs).
-My current research focuses on the following specific topics:
+I am broadly interested in training data and algorithms for large language models (LLMs).
+My current research focuses on:

-• Extending the generalization scope of reasoning and thinking behaviors of LLMs.
-I believe that genuine thoughtful reasoning should be a robust behavior that can transfer to versatile domains (e.g., philosophical and social science writing) and formalisms (e.g., Bayesian and causal reasoning), but the current math-centered post-training paradigm struggles towards this goal.
+• Extending the generalization scope of their reasoning and thinking behaviors.
+I believe that genuine thoughtful reasoning should be a robust behavior that can transfer to versatile domains (e.g., philosophical and social science writing) and formalisms (e.g., causal reasoning, agentic reasoning, continual learning, etc.), but the current math-centered post-training paradigm makes LLMs struggle towards this goal.

-• Evaluating and advancing complex and composite real-world capabilities of LLMs.
+• Evaluating and improving their complex, composite but underexplored real-world capabilities.
 I am especially interested in training LLMs to (1) proactively explore and discover, (2) leverage ambiguity in strategic communications, and (3) balance accurate reasoning with controllable creativity.

 Selected Publications